Early menopause

 The main indicator of early menopause is your periods becoming infrequent or irregular, or they stop altogether, without any other reason (eg, pregnancy or using contraception).

-You may experience other symptoms such as:
+You may experience other symptoms of menopause such as:

 • hot flushes